univention/univention-corporate-server/doc/manual/index.rst

 The use of UCS begins either with a classic operating system installation on a physical server or as a virtual machine.
-Further information can be found in :ref:`installation:chapter`.
+Further information can be found in :ref:`installation-chapter`.

 .. _introduction-domain-concept: